patridge/patridgedev.com-jekyll/smudges/index.md

 ## Gesture Recommendations

 If you are having trouble with anyone getting out of the game accidentally, this is possibly a result of the built-in system gestures or buttons.
 The buttons are inevitable, and those fingers will definitely find them.
-Unfortunately, shutting those off isn’t really an option.
-As for the gestures, you can disable them, if you don’t mind losing these gestures for your own use until you turn them back on.
+Unfortunately, shutting those off isn't really an option.
+As for the gestures, you can disable them, if you don't mind losing these gestures for your own use until you turn them back on.

 ## iPad Gestures